OML-NPA/EasyML.jl/README.md

 This package allows to use machine learning in Julia through a graphical user interface.

 NB!
 This is a pre-alpha version.
 Bugs and rapid changes should be expected!
-Release is currently scheduled for February 2021.

 ### Features
 We use Flux.jl neural network library.
 Currently it is possible to: